-Responsible for the development and issuance of the Department's labor-management relations policy and the management and evaluation of the Department labor-management relations program.
-The Director provides authoritative advice to the Office of the Secretary on labor relations matters, such as labor agreement negotiations.

-The Director will annually inform Department employees of their rights to union representation under 5 U.S.C.
-7114(c)(2)(B).
+- 1. Responsible for the development and issuance of the Department's labor-management relations policy and the management and evaluation of the Department labor-management relations program. - 2.
+The Director provides authoritative advice to the Office of the Secretary on labor relations matters, such as labor agreement negotiations. - 3.
+The Director will annually inform Department employees of their rights to union representation under 5 U.S.C. § 7114(a)(2)(B).

-C. Director of the Office of Policy and Programs/Office of Human Resources Management (D/OPP).
+C. Director of the Office of Policy and Benefits/Office of Human Resources Management (D/OPB).